 - Check your roof.
 Is it well maintained?
 Is the roofing made from a fire resistant (Class "A") material like tile, composite shingles, or tar and gravel?
+Does your roof edge and rain gutters have metal flashing?
 It can be difficult to tell whether you have a Class “A” fire-rated roof, unless it’s made of an obviously noncombustible material, such as tile.
 If you are not sure about your roof, schedule a professional roof inspection to find out.

 - Always keep your roof clean of debris.
 Clean it as often as necessary during fire season.
-Remember: even a tiny handful of leaves is enough to burn your home!
+Remember: even a small amount of leaves may enough to burn your home!

 - Check your gutters.
 Metal gutters are safest, and all gutters must be maintained completely free of leaves, needles, and vegetation during fire season (and the rainy season too, or course).
 Like the rest of your roof, you may need to clean them more often during the summer if you live in an area where leaves are likely to fall onto your roof.